uktrade/pg-bulk-ingest/README.md

     schema="my_schema",
 )

-# A function that yields batches of data, where each batch is a tuple of of (high watermark, data rows).
+# A function that yields batches of data, where each is a tuple of of (high watermark, data rows).
 # The batches must all be strictly _after_ the high watermark passed into the function
 # Each high watermark must be JSON-encodable
 # Each row must have the SQLAlchemy table associated with it
 def batches(high_watermark):
-    if high_watermark is None or high_watermark < '2015-01-01',
+    if high_watermark is None or high_watermark < '2015-01-01':
         yield '2015-01-01', (
             (my_table, (3, 'a')),
             (my_table, (4, 'b')),
             (my_table, (5, 'c')),
         )
-    if high_watermark is None or high_watermark < '2015-01-02',
+    if high_watermark is None or high_watermark < '2015-01-02':
         yield '2015-01-02', (
             (my_table, (6, 'd')),
             (my_table, (7, 'e')),